wikm360/UKBot/README.md

 # UKBot

 Telegram bot, food reservation reminder and educational calendar dates reminder.

 Adding automatic log-in and food reservations on the Cullinan site soon

+## Features

+- Send a weekly reminder message on the specified day for food reservation
+- Sending reminder messages at specific educational times
+- Send an image of the educational calendar
+- Bot activation and deactivation button for the user
+- The capabilities of sending public messages, sending backups both automatically and manually, and add or remove dates for admin

 🟢 Example - Shahid Bahonar University of Kerman : https://t.me/ukcalendar_bot